icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 - `sequencing_date`: Date sequencing was performed.
 - `read_group_count`: Number of read groups submitted as part of the raw molecular file.

-**Sample:** The sample section contains details of the clinical data and key sample descriptors related to the submitted files.
+**Samples:** The sample section contains details of the clinical data and key sample descriptors related to the submitted files.
 In order to submit a payload, this data must be [registered](../submission/registering-samples) in the ARGO Data Platform.
 For allowed values of all fields, please see the Sample Registration file of the [Data Dictionary](/dictionary).

 If the data for a sample is different than what has been registered, metadata validation will fail immediately upon submission.